Guest Blogging Guidelines For Coaches

 • Guest posts help build "do follow" backlinks (a link to you from another quality site), which can improve your search engine rankings.

-These rules and guidelines will make sure you get the best result for your efforts from the host blog you approach and don't waste your time with unproductive blogging.
+These rules and guidelines will make sure you get the best result for your efforts.

 Ideally you've been invited to be a guest blogger and contribute an article on another bloggers site.
 How good is that?

-Not only does the person inviting you to be a guest blogger think you have something of value to contribute (great for the ego😊), but it's a chance to create beneficial relationships, raise your profile and share your website or FaceBook link.
+Not only does the person inviting you to be a guest blogger think you have something of value to contribute (great for the ego😊), but it's a chance to create beneficial relationships, raise your profile and link to your own blog, website or Facebook.

 But not all invitations are worth accepting.
 You may need to check out a few things before you say "yes".

-What Are The Rules for Contributing Guest Blogging Articles?
+What Are The Blogging Guidelines for Guest Articles?

 It's great to be invited to have your article someone else's coaching related blog but do some checks before you submit your articles.